 Sara Beck’s music has carried her far from her hometown of Ellicott City, Maryland – to arenas, theaters, and clubs all around the world.
-After 21 years of living, writing, playing, and singing in Nashville, Beck recently relocated to Virginia, where she is preparing to release her sixth project The Acrobat (2019).
+After 21 years of living, writing, playing, and singing in Nashville, Beck recently relocated to Virginia, where she recently released her sixth project The Acrobat (2019).
 The six-song EP is a revelation in whisper and melody, Beck’s crystal-clear voice taking center stage, surrounded by rhythmic cello and lush harmonies.
 “I always wanted to be a singer as a kid,” she laughs.
 "When I moved to Nashville at seventeen, I was all about being a songwriter, and so maybe now I finally get to be both.”

 As a songwriter, Beck draws from the roots-folk traditions of Emmylou Harris and Brandi Carlile, with a straightforward approach to storytelling that is long on melody and breath.
 The two covers on the album highlight her jazz and R&B influences.
 Her take on Sade’s “No Ordinary Love” evokes live Van Morrison circa Astral Weeks, while her minimalist cover of “A Dream is a Wish Your Heart Makes” lets the classic forties-era melody own the track.